athomasq/athomasq.github.io/categories/hikari/ubico.md

 * correlates the list against other buying and intent signals;
 * generates custom email campaigns for each prospect using AI for personalization;
 * manages the sendout including complex campaign logic;
-* evaluates and classifies email responses (hot, warm, cool etc);
+* classifies responses into hot, warm and cool leads;
-* helps with follow-up, calendaring, and closing deals.
+* helps with follow-up, calendaring, and logistics.

 <br/>

 ### Founder and Team

 Ubico's founder and CEO is Philippe Kwiatkowski.
 Phil built v1 of Ubico while still at university in Montreal; encouraged by customer traction, he dropped out to build the company full-time.
 He is a true "dual threat" founder: technically adept and also strong at sales.
 He's supported by a small and motivated team of 2 engineers, 1 sales person and 1 customer support person (no team churn in the last 2 years!).

-(Note: I invested in Ubico's angel round in 2022, and have been advising Phil since then.)

 <br/>